heliosdesign/helios-wp-boilerplate/README.md

 Make sure to update the meta data that gets placed at the top of `style.css`.
 This can be found in `src/sass/global/_template-header.sass` in the base theme or child theme.

+### Gulp Config

+Whenever you add, delete, or change the name of a plugin or theme you should update the `gulpconfig.js` file.
+This tells gulp which themes are custom and in development and which are from vendors.

 ### Child Themes

 This project has an example child theme included.
 If you do not want to use a child theme, just delete the whole folder.
 If you are planning to use it, have a look in the `src/sass/styles.sass` file to see how the style system works.
 Similarly, there are instructions in the `functions.php` file.
 See the **Gulp Tasks** section for information on how to run tasks for a child theme as opposed to the base theme.